So we have this New Jersey bomber blow people up and wants to blow even more people up.

 They're not going to stop trying.

-And they don't know what they're dealing with in Trump because it isn't working.
+But they don't know what they're dealing with in Trump because it isn't working.

 It's not diminishing Trump.

-The first time they've tried this that it isn't working.
+The first time they've tried this, that it isn't working.

-Stick with me, folks.
+Hey, stick with me, folks.

 This is really tough to excerpt.

-I tell you up front, because it deserves to be read in its entirety, and I simply don't have the time or the ability to do it.
+And I simply don't have the time or the ability to do it.

-It's it's it's it's tough interpretive reading of others' words.
+It's tough, interpretive reading of others' words.

 I mean, there's probably nobody better at it than me.